ExpressLRS/Docs/docs/quick-start/transmitters/jumper-aion.md

 </figure>

 Attach a USB-C Data Cable to your module and Computer.
 Windows users might have to install [CP210x Windows Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to ensure the device is properly detected and initialized.

+!!! note
+    Jumper seems to have switched to a different UART adapter chip on some of these devices.
+They should be detected as USB-Enhanced Serial CH9102.

 <figure markdown>
 ![CP210x Drivers](../../assets/images/CP210xDriverDownload.png)